Claims and Counterclaims Examples

 Counterclaim Explained:

-A counterclaim is a claim that arises in a civil case where the defendant in the case has a claim against the plaintiff, meaning that they could recover for damages that the plaintiff caused them.
-This claim is made to offset or rebut the original claim made against the defendant.
+A counterclaim is a claim that arises in a civil case where the defendant has a claim against the plaintiff, meaning that they could recover damages that the plaintiff caused them.
+This claim is made to offset or rebut the original claim against the defendant.
 To best understand what a counterclaim is, it is also important to define several other terms, including:

-• Plaintiff: A plaintiff is a person that files the original complaint or claims with the court.
+• Plaintiff: A plaintiff is a person who files the original complaint or claims with the court.

 • Defendant: The defendant is the person against whom the original claim is brought.
 They are also the ones that will bring a counterclaim.